Gorgeous limestone Karst in Langkawi

 Tanjung Rhu beach is notorious for being boiling hot, but you will always get a gentle breeze to cool you down.
 The water is shallow and perfect for swimming.
 You won’t get any change room nearby; you have to do it in surrounding bushes.
 My suggestion would be to take a towel or mat with you along with some food and drinks to enjoy your time.

-Underwater World in Langkawi
+Morning: Underwater World Langkawi

 On your last day, make sure to include the underwater world in your itinerary, which is the largest aquarium in Malaysia located in Langkawi.
 You can head there in the morning and have a relaxed time.
 If you have kids with you, they are bound to be amazed by the underwater collection there.
 Even if you do not have children with you, I believe you will enjoy your time.
 Although it’s called the underwater world, it has two sections, one containing birds and the other containing fishes.